Diversity and inclusion

 We’re proud to celebrate the many characteristics that make each of us different.
 We’re committed to improving the inclusiveness of our workplace, enabling our people to be authentic and helping us better understand and respond to our customers.

-Many of our people contribute to our inclusive culture through Heartland’s groups and committees, including our Rainbow Committee, Health & Wellbeing Committee, Diversity Committee, Manawa Whenua (our internal network for Māori employees and allies) and our Pasifika Group.
+Many of our people contribute to our inclusive culture through Heartland’s groups and committees, including our Rainbow Committee, Diversity & Inclusion Committee, Manawa Whenua (our network for Māori employees and allies) and Kainga Pasifika (our Pasifika Committee).

 Embracing te reo and tikanga Māori

 We aspire to be a workplace that Māori want to be part of.
 Embracing te reo and tikanga Māori adds another dimension of value to Heartland while at the same time creating a place that Māori can relate to and feel confident to join.
 Heartland was recognised as a finalist in the 2020 Diversity Awards NZ in relation to our Manawa Ako internship programme which provides an opportunity for the next generation of Māori and Pasifika to experience working in the financial sector and a corporate environment.